 The edge device is a small, networked, industrial computer running a limited Linux Operating System (OS) and the MachineMetrics software.
 We use container technology to isolate services such as authentication, data collection, and machine communication.
 Edge devices can collect and transmit data in many different ways depending on the installation environment and connected machines.
 We provision, configure, and install each device according to the intended operating environment and with security in mind.
 There are no user accounts or facilities for interactive logins.
 To prevent unauthorized changes to software configuration as well as prohibit the ability to reboot the system with an external drive, external boot options are disabled in the Basic Input Output System (BIOS).

 Each device is provisioned with unique keys and network configuration so it can register and be authenticated and authorized to the MachineMetrics servers.
-The access keys provide the software that connects to MachineMetrics the minimal level of access necessary.
+The access keys provide the software that connects to MachineMetrics with the minimal level of access that is necessary.
 All communication is encrypted.
 The keys can be refreshed or revoked by MachineMetrics.

 Edge Device Software